covince/covince/README.md

 If you would like to deploy your own version of covince and need assistance please raise an issue and we will try to help.

+Demo of the code in this repository (with old static data): covince.vercel.app

 # Development